Reflection positivity and invertible topological phases: Equivariant stable homotopy theory

 \section{Equivariant stable homotopy theory}

 Reflection symmetry in invertible topological theories is expressed by a $\Z/2$-action on the constituent spectra.
-To do so systematically requires working in $\Z/2$-equivariant stable homotopy theory.
-One passes from ordinary homotopy theory to ordinary stable homotopy theory by inverting the suspension operation, or equivalently, by inverting the operations given by smashing with the sphere $S^{n}$.
-By analogy, for a compact Lie group $G$ one passes from $G$-equivariant homotopy theory to $G$-equivariant stable homotopy theory by inverting the operation of smashing with the one point compactifications $S^{V}$ of real representations $V$ of $G$.
+This requires working in $\Z/2$-equivariant stable homotopy theory.
+What we will use here is {\em Borel equivariant} homotopy theory.
+This is somewhat easier than the more general theory, and at the moment is all that seems needed for our main results.
+There are many places to read about equivariant stable homotopy theory.
+The reader may wish to consult~\cite{Ad},~\cite{GM}, \cite[Chapter~2]{HHR},~\cite{Sch} and~\cite[Chapter~8]{tD}.